wessenstam/flow/enable_flow/enable_flow.rst

 Create Five VMs
 ++++++++++++++++++++++

 Now you will create the **five** virtual machines you will use to test the capabilities of Nutanix Flow.
-Create these virtual machines from the base VM in Prism Central called CentOS.
+Create these virtual machines from the base VM in Prism Central called **CentOS**.

 In **Prism Central > Explore > VMs**, click **Create VM**.